-The Registration Examination for Dietitians is administered at over two hundred and fifty (250) Pearson VUE professional test centers in the United States and selected international locations.
+The registration examination for dietitians is administered at over two hundred and fifty Pearson VUE professional test centers in the United States and selected international locations.
+A Pearson VUE Test Center Locator can be found on the CDR/Pearson VUE homepage (www.pearsonvue.com/cdr) under the "Find a Test Center header.